irshadjsr21/Shamir-Secret/README.md

 ### To share a secret

-- Edit the `input.txt` file and add the numbers you want to share (seperated by a new line).
+- Edit the `input-secret.txt` file and add the numbers you want to share (seperated by a new line).
 Example:

   ```
   546